Daily High to Daily Low: Is It Safe to Buy Qurate Retail Inc. (QRTEA)?

 QRTEA’s Market Performance

-QRTEA stocks went down by -4.46% for the week, with a monthly drop of -28.13% and a quarterly performance of -39.43%, while its annual performance rate touched -55.46%.
-The volatility ratio for the week stands at 7.44% while the volatility levels for the past 30 days are set at 6.19% for Qurate Retail Inc..
-The simple moving average for the period of the last 20 days is -20.66% for QRTEA stocks with a simple moving average of -45.31% for the last 200 days.
+QRTEA stocks went up by 2.98% for the week, with a monthly drop of -31.64% and a quarterly performance of -39.42%, while its annual performance rate touched -56.55%.
+The volatility ratio for the week stands at 4.64% while the volatility levels for the past 30 days are set at 6.09% for Qurate Retail Inc..
+The simple moving average for the period of the last 20 days is -16.26% for QRTEA stocks with a simple moving average of -45.48% for the last 200 days.

 Analysts’ Opinion of QRTEA